 As a young carer, you might find school a place where you can forget about your caring responsibilities and feel "normal" for a while.
-But it can also be a place where you're under extra pressure or where people don't understand what your life is like outside school.
+But it can also be a place where you're under extra pressure or where people do not understand what your life is like outside school.
 It can sometimes be hard to juggle all your responsibilities as a young carer with the demands of teachers, friends and homework.

 Keeping up-to-date with school work

-You might find it difficult to talk about your home life with a teacher, so you could ask someone in your family to write a letter to the school, perhaps to the head of year.
+You might find it difficult to talk about your home life with a teacher, so you could ask someone in your family to write to the school, perhaps to the head of year.

 Some young carers find it easier to talk about the situation if they keep a diary or a list of all the jobs and tasks they have to do.